Incorporating an Office Dog Into Your Workspace

 Dogs are a man’s best friend and bringing your dog to work can improve mental and physical wellbeing both of which can make you more productive.
 A dog at work can also benefit the dog as they are in company and dogs like company so this may boost their morale and wellbeing too.
 Observing your pet and how it interacts with people and other pets can bring people together and become a talking point.
 Pets can break down barriers between people and reduce stress.
 Looking after your dogs' needs can also encourage you to take adequate breaks and exercise.
 Suss out your dogs' personality, what traits does it have from which parent.
 Best of all, play!
 One of the most modern office must-have items of furniture is the touchdown table.
 And no, that isn’t an American football pitch on a table, it is a multipurpose surface which has a mix of surfaces set at different heights.
 Great for a quick chat, noting down an idea or working with your dog near to hand (or heel).
 Be it scoring a touchdown and succeeding at work or walking the dog around the office, have fun and have a great day!

 Metal cantilever legs offset the light beech or oak wood finish.
-The height is adjustable so they can be set to the most comfortable height for you.
-Our range comes in four distinct sizes 1000mm,1200mm,1400 and 1600mm.
+The foot height is adjustable so the desk can be set to the most appropriate and comfortable height for you.
+Our range comes in four sizes: 1000mm,1200mm,1400mm and 1600mm.
 We also stock matching mobile pedestals for under the desks.
 These desks work as stand alone or can be placed in groups to suit your company needs.

 - Takes about a week for delivery